Cash Flow Statement

 What is a Cash Flow Statement?

 A cash flow statement shows how cash moves in and out of a business during a specific period.
-Businesses prepare the cash flow statement using the indirect or direct method.
+Businesses prepare this statement using the indirect or direct method.
 This statement, along with the balance sheet and income statement, describes a business’ financial standing.
 Inflows refer to cash coming into a business, while outflows describe cash leaving a business.
 Cash flows come from three different types of business activity: operating, investing, and financing.

 Operating, Investing, and Financing Cash Flows